xapian/xapian-gsoc-proposal/proposal.rst

 Buffer time.
 Work on anything lagging, else take a long break.

 [block 2: July 2 - 4]
-Construct symbol layout tree from query input.
+Construct symbol layout tree from the query input.
 This involves majority code reuse from block 1.
 Handle query specific changes needed.

 [block 2: July 5 - 9]
-Implement document retrieval from given query.
-This involves generating symbol pair tuples from the symbol layout tree for query and fetching postings from the database index.
+Implement document retrieval from the given query.
+This involves generating symbol pair tuples from the symbol layout tree for the query and fetching postings from the database index.

+Deliverable: Indexing of documents containing math expression.
+Retrive documents for the given math query.

+[block 3: July 12 - 15]
+Implement latex to mathml converter for document and query containg latex math expression.
+Write test and document it.

+[block 3: July 16 - 20]
+Integrate the code and perform testing.
+Code refactor if needed.
+Document the code.
+Profile the code, evaluate the performance.

+[block 3: July 23 - 24]
+Do the house keeping work in this period.
+Address any pending requested changes and fix issues etc.

+Deliverable: Basic math aware search functionality will be realised in xapian.

+Add-ons:

+[block 3: July 25 - 27]
+Implement support for wildcard queries.
+This requires extending tuple generation module of query further.

+[block 3: July 30 - August 2]
+Add support for math expressions containg matrix type.

+[block 3: August 3 - 6]
+Matrix support requires update to parser code and tuple generation code.
+Write tests and make sure no breakage in any functionality.

+[block 3: August 7 - 14]
+Complete any review modifications pending.
+Finalize the documentation.
+Do clean up work if any present.

+Stretch Goal:
+Adding re-ranking stage - as this process is quite complex, it is attempted only if at least a week time remains after the completion of promised deliverables.

 Previous Discussion of your Project
 -----------------------------------